xiaoxi-s/xiaoxi-s.github.io/index.md

 ### Network Architecture

   The feature extractor is [dense121](https://arxiv.org/abs/1608.06993).
 The classification layer is replaced with two linear layers with a Relu activation between them.
 The output of the naive JPG model is different from that of the EXR model.
 The JPG model assumes there are three light sources in the environment map of an input image where each is specified by 8 parameters.
-Because of the improved labeler, the EXR model assumes there are six light sources where each is specified by five parameters.
+Because of the improved labeler, which we would describe below, the EXR model assumes there are six light sources where each is specified by five parameters.

+### Dataset

+  We use [the Laval Indoor HDR Dataset](http://indoor.hdrdb.com/).
+The dataset contains over 2100+ high resolution indoor panoramas.

-### Dataset and Preprocess
+### Preprocess

-  - Dataset
-  - Labeling process
+  Labeling process

 ### Training and Approaches to Improve performance